 Honduras, a country in Central America, has a population of 9.1 million people.
 The country’s primary languages are Spanish, English, and various indigenous languages.
 Honduras’s life expectancy is an impressive 74.6 years, 3.2 years longer than the global average.

-However, Honduras’s above average life expectancy is not necessarily a reliable indicator of superb living or health conditions in the country.
-A reported 84 percent of the Honduras’s population have rural access to clean water, meaning that 16 percent of the country’s people do not.
+However, Honduras’s above-average life expectancy is not necessarily a reliable indicator of superb living or health conditions in the country.
+A reported 84 percent of Honduras’s population have rural access to clean water, meaning that 16 percent of the country’s people do not.

 This rate is higher than the global average of people who do not have access to clean water, which, as reported earlier this year, is 1 in 10 people.
 Despite the fact that this rate is less than double the global average, this statistic still means that 638,000 people in Honduras do not have access to safe water.